-If you’re looking for a fun distance learning game, try “Ready, Set, Show”.
-This activity is perfect for teaching over a Zoom call, Google meet, or distanced in-person learning.
-Your students can stay six feet apart, and show what they know with “Ready, Set, Show!”
+If you’re looking for a fun classroom game, try “Ready, Set, Show”.
+This activity is perfect for distance or in-person learning.
+Just add whiteboards and your students will be ready to show what they know with “Ready, Set, Show!”

 As long as your students can use white boards or hand calculators, you can play Ready, Set, Show.
 I have personally used this game with my 2nd, 3rd, and 5th grade students.